 The free distillery tour offered is only in Mandarin.
 However, if you want to experience Taiwanese whisky for yourself.
 Book a tour in English that includes a stop at Kavalan Distillery.

 Su’ao Cold Springs (蘇澳冷泉)

 Head to Su’ao cold springs, located in Su’ao township and only 300 meters from the train Station.
 Su’ao cold springs are a rare type of cold mineral springs that are only found at a few places around the world.

-The Su’ao cold springs have a temperature of less than 22°C and the water from these springs are clear, colourless and emit no smell.
+The Su’ao cold springs have a temperature of less than 22°C and the water from these springs is clear, colourless and emit no smell.
 As the water contains high levels of carbon dioxide, it is both bathable and drinkable.
 The water is also used for the production of Su’ao’s famous jelly cake.